Introduction

 See Parsing Expression Grammars for an explanation of the notation.

-This version of the grammar uses Pest's PUSH
+This version of the grammar uses Pest's PUSH, PEEK, and POP for the matched fences.

 FRONTMATTER = {